 Food comprises about 17% of NYC's waste stream.
 When this material is sent to a landfill it contributes to NYCs disposal costs and can create greenhouse gas emissions.
 When composted, food scraps and other organic waste become a useful product that adds nutrients and improves the quality of soil for street trees, gardens and more.

-What happens to food scraps dropped off at Greenmarket?
+What happens to food scraps dropped off?

 Your household food scraps will be transported to one of several NYC compost sites to be transformed into a fertile soil amendment for use on local urban farming and gardening projects.